Bedlington Ironworks: The 19th century

-By 1788, both works had passed to William Hawks and Thomas Longridge, brothers-in-law from Gateshead, who were both ironmasters.
-Though in 1809 the business passed to Gordon and Biddulph, by 1819 Michael Longridge, nephew of the previous co-owner was in charge.
+By 1788, both works had passed to William Hawks (bapt.
+1730 – d.
+1810), brothers-in-law from Gateshead, who were both ironmasters.
+By 1809 the business had passed to Gordon and Biddulph, and by 1819 Michael Longridge, nephew of the previous co-owner, was in charge.
 One of his first acts was to make an agreement in 1819 with a coal mine at Choppington, 2 mi away, for reduced prices on coal provided a wagonway was established to link the two works.
 Longridge, influenced by a report from Robert Stevenson of Edinburgh, decided on malleable iron rails and his agent John Birkinshaw developed a number of wedge-formed shapes to reduce the amount of iron, taking out a patent in 1820, and the rails were made with a swell or curvature in the middle.

 The 2 mi wagonway (which cost 15 shillings a yard or 16 shillings 4¾ pence a metre) was a great success and deeply impressed George Stephenson, a close friend of Longridge who went on to use Birkinshaw's invention in the Stockton and Darlington Railway and by 1822 the Bedlington Iron Company had delivered 1200 long ton of malleable iron rails to the venture.
 This level of production was far beyond that possible by the manual casting techniques used at the time and was an important factor in the success of the railways.

 Drawing accompanying Birkinshaw's patent for Malleable Iron Rails in 1821.

 By 1836, the ambitious Longridge was also making locomotives for the railways, despite the opposition of Robert Stephenson, George Stephenson's son, and the first locomotive, the "Michael Longridge", was delivered in 1837 to the Stanhope and Tyne Railway.

 Though the locomotive plant closed in 1855, the Bedlington works exported both rails and locomotives to many parts of Europe and played a significant part in the explosive growth of the railway system.
 The works were at their peak in 1850 producing rails and castings for the Crimean War effort.

 Longridge sold the works in 1853 and from there on it declined rapidly and was closed in 1867.
 The same year, Daniel Gooch, Isambard Kingdom Brunel's locomotive engineer on the Great Western Railway, who was brought up in Bedlington and spent his childhood playing around the works, found some rails on the GWR that had come from Bedlington still in very good order after 37 years of use.